SparrowFabrications/sparrowfabrications.github.io/lomoapparat-lens-cap.md

 ## LomoApparat Replacement Lens Cap
 A replacement lens cap for LomoApparat cameras.
+Camera shown is not included.

 There is an eyelet so you may attach a lens cap retention strap.